Eating Disorders: How To Get Help

 Find support

 With online treatment, you don’t have to worry about commuting to an office, talking to someone face-to-face, or being on a waiting list.
 When you sign up, you’re matched with someone who is available to start helping you right away.
 You can attend sessions from the comfort of your home or anywhere you have an internet connection, and all mental health professionals are qualified and vetted.
-Research shows that online therapy is effective, too; in fact, one review of 14 studies found that it is just as effective as in-person treatment.
+Research shows that online therapy, like online cognitive behavioral therapy is effective, too; in fact, one review of 14 studies found that it is just as effective as in-person treatment.
 If you want to take the next step, sign up with Regain.

 Takeaway